Panasonic GF5 vs Sony NEX-5T

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony NEX-5T is notably smaller (9 percent) than the Panasonic GF5.
-However, the NEX-5T is substantially heavier (940 percent) than the GF5.
+However, the NEX-5T is slightly heavier (3 percent) than the GF5.
 In this context, it is worth noting that neither the GF5 nor the NEX-5T are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (GF5) and the Sony E-Mount Lens Catalog (NEX-5T).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 |Olympus E-PL3||4.3 in||2.5 in||1.5 in||11.0 oz||300||n||Jun 2011||599|

 |Panasonic G1||4.9 in||3.3 in||1.8 in||12.7 oz||410||n||Sep 2008||599|